Tax credits checks

 The Tax Credit Office will write to you if they want to check your tax credits - you must send them the information they ask for by their deadline.

-Your tax credits can be checked, eg to make sure you’re getting the right amount of money.
+The Tax Credit Office can decide to check your tax credits, for example to make sure you’re getting the right amount of money.

-Send the information asked for by the deadline.
-The deadline is shown on the letter.
+Submit the information you’ve been asked for online or using the form attached to the letter you received.
+The deadline is on the letter.

 The Tax Credit Office will write to you with the results of their check.

 They can ask you about your income, employment and personal details.
-Your employer or childcare provider can also be asked for information.
+They may also get in touch with your employer or childcare provider.

-Any original documents you send will be returned to you, unless they’re believed not to be genuine or not actually yours.
+Any original documents you send will be returned to you unless the Tax Credit Office believes they’re not genuine or not actually yours.

 Results of a check